jorroll/rschedule/README.md

 ### About

 The library, itself, has been created from scratch by me, John Carroll.
-Most all of the RRULE tests were taken from the excellent [rrule.js](https://github.com/jakubroztocil/rrule) library (which were, themselves, taken from a python library, I believe).
+Most of the RRULE tests were taken from the excellent [rrule.js](https://github.com/jakubroztocil/rrule) library (which were, themselves, taken from a python library, I believe).

-This library was built using the [typescript library starter repo](https://github.com/alexjoverm/typescript-library-starter).
+This library was built using the [typescript starter repo](https://github.com/bitjson/typescript-starter).
 My implementation strategy has drawn inspiration from the [Angular Material2](https://github.com/angular/material2) Date Picker component (which makes use of date adapters to support different javascript date libraries), as well as [rrulejs](https://github.com/jakubroztocil/rrule) and [ice_cube](https://github.com/seejohnrun/ice_cube).

-I'd like to give a special shout of thanks for both [rrule.js](https://github.com/jakubroztocil/rrule) and [ice_cube](https://github.com/seejohnrun/ice_cube) (a ruby gem) for their excellent RRULE implementations.
+I'd like to give a special shout of thanks for both [rrule.js](https://github.com/jakubroztocil/rrule) and [ice_cube](https://github.com/seejohnrun/ice_cube) (a ruby gem) for their RRULE implementations.

 *Note: this project is not affiliated with any other projects.*